 In Japan, on the other hand, mandatory vaccination flu vaccine programs such as the one at JHU do not exist, though some employers strongly encourage vaccination, mainly by providing financial incentives such as partial reimbursement.
 The policies of Japanese hospitals tend to reflect those prescribed in the Preventive Vaccine Law, the basis of all vaccine policy in Japan, which was first introduced in 1947 during the US occupation.
 Only recently have cost effectiveness analyses become factors in vaccine policy formulation.

 Public health authorities in Japan have not always taken such a passive stance toward the flu vaccine.
+Moreover, policy changes are often influenced by public opinion.
 In the mid-1970s, Japan became the first nation to introduce a mass influenza vaccination program targeting children.
 In 1994, however, mounting skepticism regarding the efficacy of flu vaccine among some physicians and the general public influenced Japanese regulators’ decision to remove it from the Preventive Vaccine Law as a routine vaccine for children.

 New developments occurred in the late 1990s, which would have a major impact on policy-making.
 Following outbreaks of influenza in 1997 and 1998 at Japanese nursing homes, claiming the lives of some 250 elderly residents, vaccination policies were reviewed.
 In 2001, the Preventive Vaccination Law was revised so as to include the influenza vaccination for persons over 65 years old as well as those between 60 and 64 years old who suffer from certain chronic conditions.
-Public concern again spiked during the outbreak of the H1N1 virus in 2009.
+As in the previous example, public awareness of vaccination intensified during the H1N1 outbreak in 2009.
 As a result, tourism declined in certain regions of the country or in cities with a particularly high ratio of cases, even after the flu season had ended.

 Local drugstores as purveyors of public health